larham/opportunities/README.md

 # Opportunities
-## A means to monitor new volunteer opportunities on Timecounts.com
+## Monitor new volunteer opportunities at Timecounts.com

 The Timecounts™ website provides a way to organize volunteers.